-Manufacturing facilities, whether CPG or Food and Beverage, rely on Overall Equipment Effectiveness as the single best metric for identifying losses and benchmarking progress towards improving the performance of their equipment.
-It’s used to identify the percentage of manufacturing time that is truly productive.
-Click here for a quick infographic of how to calculate OEE.
+Manufacturing facilities, rely on OEE—overall equipment effectiveness—as the single best metric for identifying losses and benchmarking progress towards improving the performance of their equipment.
+Measuring OEE helps managers determine the percentage of manufacturing time that is genuinely productive.

-Correctly measuring overall equipment effectiveness (OEE) in a food manufacturing facility delivers a number of key benefits.
-By adding sensors to capture run, down, and cycle times, OEE allows you to increase production line availability, performance, and quality.
-The focus on this article is to understand why it’s so valuable to the food industry in particular.
+Correctly measuring overall equipment effectiveness OEE in a manufacturing facility delivers several key benefits.
+By adding sensors to capture run, down, and cycle times, OEE allows facilities to increase production line availability, performance, and quality.
+The focus of this article is to understand why measuring OEE is so valuable in particular.

-Decades ago, food manufacturers would perfect static processes, often running lines for several months at a time without introducing any new variables.
-Today, however, products have become more diverse.
-Very diverse.
+Decades ago, manufacturers would perfect static processes, often running lines for several months at a time without introducing any new variables.
+Today, however, products have become more diverse by leaps and bounds.
 Many manufacturers have adjusted their production accordingly, implementing continuous changes to meet the evolving demands for unique products and flavors.
-As a result, food manufacturers need deeper insights into their production lines than ever before, and changeovers must be streamlined to optimize availability, performance, and quality across every batch.
+As a result, manufacturers need more profound insights into their production lines than ever before, and changeovers must be streamlined to optimize availability, performance, and quality across every batch.

-Tracking just a couple of KPIs with manual processes is a significant challenge for manufacturers.
-By introducing OEE software, you can consistently measure your plant’s most important metric, thereby uncovering where performance is excelling, lagging, or simply staying consistent.
+Tracking just a few KPIs with manual processes is a significant challenge for manufacturers.
+By introducing OEE software, managers can consistently measure their plant’s most important metric, thereby uncovering where performance is excelling, lagging, or simply staying consistent.
 But for the plant with several lines, and the need to get insight at the batch level, point solutions will fail miserably.
-OEE for the food industry should include these particular scenarios.
-While the KPIs you choose to track should depend on your specific needs, goals, and company strategy, here are a few of the most important KPI analytics for food manufacturers to assess:
+OEE should include these particular scenarios.
+While the KPIs you choose to track should depend on your specific needs, goals, and company strategy, here are a few of the most essential KPI analytics for manufacturers to assess:

 - Performance: actual production speed versus optimal production speed